2022 World Matchplay

 The 2022 Betfred World Matchplay was the 29th annual staging of the World Matchplay, organised by the Professional Darts Corporation.
-The tournament took place at the Winter Gardens, Blackpool, from 16–24 July 2022.
+The tournament took place at the Winter Gardens, Blackpool, from 16 to 24 July 2022.

 Peter Wright was the defending champion after defeating Dimitri Van den Bergh 18–9 in the 2021 final.
 However, he was defeated by Van den Bergh 16–14 in the quarter-finals, in a rematch of the previous year's final.

 Michael van Gerwen won his third World Matchplay title, defeating Gerwyn Price 18–14 in the final.

 Gerwyn Price hit the first nine-dart finish in the tournament for four years in his semi-final win over Danny Noppert.

 This tournament also had a separate women's event which took place on the day of the final of the main tournament and was won by Fallon Sherrock.

 Format

 All matches have to be won by two clear legs, with a match being extended if necessary for a maximum of six extra legs before a tie-break leg is required.
 For example, in a first to 10 legs first round match, if the score reaches 12–12 then the 25th leg will be the decider.

 The matches get longer as the tournament progresses: